Korean Honorifics Explained: 존댓말 vs 반말 and How to Actually Use Them

 잘 됐어요 잘 됐어 jal-dwaet-seo-yo That worked out Relieved reactions

-Notice how the change is almost always just the presence or absence of .
+Notice how the shift is usually just whether or not you add “요”.
 But in a real conversation, that single syllable signals something much larger — your understanding of the relationship, your awareness of social context, and your respect for the person you're speaking to.
-Korean people notice when it's right.
-They notice more when it isn't.
+Korean speakers notice when it's right.
+They notice even more when it isn't.

 My student who heard 자연스럽네요 for the first time didn't suddenly become fluent overnight.
 But something real shifted in how her Korean felt to the person on the other side of the conversation.
 That shift is available to every learner — and it starts with understanding that honorifics aren't about following rules.
 They're about reading people.

 Start with the table above.
 Pick two expressions.
 Practice both versions out loud.
-Notice how they feel different in your mouth.
-That feeling is the beginning of something that goes far beyond grammar.
+Notice how different they feel.
+That's where it starts.

 Q1.
 What is the difference between 존댓말 and 반말 in Korean?